lajohnston/zest/README.md

 #SMSSpec

 ##What is it?
 SMSSpec is a unit test/spec runner for the Sega Master System, for use with the WLA DX assembler.
-It can be used to help you to implement TDD in retro homebrew projects, so you can build the project incrementally without it getting to complex to debug.
+It can be used to help you to implement TDD in retro homebrew projects, so you can build the project incrementally without it getting too complex to debug.

 ## Why?